EvolEcolGroup/pastclim/data-raw/readme.md

 is coded.
 Make sure that you check the scripts before running, as they might not function as expected.
 Scripts yet to be updated/checked have been moved to "to_update".

-## scripts to package the climate data into nc files
+## scripts to package the climate time series into nc files (old, these are being rewritten to clean up)

 1. `create_internal_seas_raster.R` generates a mask for internal seas (Caspian and Black sea) which are not removed in some reconstructions.
 We use a fix outline over time, as there are no good reconstructions through time of their depth levels.
 Based on `shapefiles_internal_seas.zip` This is used when editing the `beyer2020` dataset.